Shopify-Partners/shop-pay-sfcc-connector/README.md

 You can use `npm run watch` as you develop in conjunction with the VS Code [Prophet Debugger](https://marketplace.visualstudio.com/items?itemName=SqrTT.prophet) extension

+You can view our internal documentation for this cartridge [here](https://shop.docs.shopify.io/docs/pay/features/commerce_component/salesforce)

 ## Testing

 The following frameworks and packages are used for testing